Esri/calcite-design-system/CONTRIBUTING.md

 Epics are specified by the `epic` label.
 Epics are changes that require a lot of work and wouldn't fit into a single milestone.
 An epic should be a single concept, and have child issues for individual tasks created and listed in the epic's issue body.

-### Labels

-GitHub labels are used for organizing issues and providing context.
-You should read through the [label descriptions](https://github.com/Esri/calcite-components/labels) to familiarize yourself with what they signify.

 ## Code base

 Our code base is written in TypeScript and must adhere to specific conventions and formatting.
 Please do the following while developing: